john-smilga/react-course-v3/01-fundamentals/README.md

 #### JSX - CSS (inline styles)

 - style prop
+- {} in JSX means going back to JS Land
 - value is an object with key/value pairs - capitalized and with ''

 ```js